apache/parquet-format/Geospatial.md

 * `null` instance: Skip it and continue processing the remaining geospatial instances.
 Do not produce a bounding box if all instances are null.
-* Non-`null` instance with [invalid geospatial values](#invalid-geospatial-values):
+* Non-`null` instance with [special geospatial values](#special-geospatial-values):
-  * X and Y: Skip any invalid X or Y value and continue processing the remaining X or Y values.
-Do not produce a bounding box if all X or all Y values are invalid.
+  * X and Y: Skip any special X or Y value and continue processing the remaining X or Y values.
+Do not produce a bounding box if all X or all Y values are special values.

-  * Z: Skip any invalid Z value and continue processing the remaining Z values.
+  * Z: Skip any special Z value and continue processing the remaining Z values.
-    Omit Z from the bounding box if all Z values are invalid.
+    Omit Z from the bounding box if all Z values are special values.

-  * M: Skip any invalid M value and continue processing the remaining M values.
+  * M: Skip any special M value and continue processing the remaining M values.
-    Omit M from the bounding box if all M values are invalid.
+    Omit M from the bounding box if all M values are special values.

 Readers should follow the guidelines below when examining bounding boxes.
-Parquet does not permit `null` or `NaN` values in bounding boxes, whether at the overall bounding box level or within individual coordinate fields.

 * No bounding box: No assumptions can be made about the presence or validity of coordinate values.
 Readers may need to load all individual coordinate values for validation.

 * A bounding box is present:
     * X and Y: Both X and Y of the bounding box must be present.
+If any of `xmin`, `ymin`, `xmax`, or `ymax` is `NaN`, the bounding box is not reliable and should not be used.
     * Z: If Z of the bounding box is missing, readers should not assume anything about the presence or validity of Z values and may need to load individual coordinates for validation.